 After your initial setup, your monthly costs will be minimal.
 Your bird will have food, water, toys, and vet care—just like any other animal out there.
 Since they are so small, most of these things cost very little.

 If you opt to get pet insurance for your lorikeet, this will likely be relatively inexpensive.
 Insurance companies understand that these birds don’t have high vet costs.

 Additional Costs to Factor In

 Some costs are nearly impossible to budget for.
-If your lorikeet gets sick, you may find yourself with a hefty, unplanned vet bill.
+If your lorikeet gets sick, for example, you may find yourself with an unplanned vet bill.
 While these birds don’t have substantial vet costs, treatment for disease and sickness can reach the thousands.
 Pet insurance can help keep unplanned vet bills at a minimum.
 Most do have a deductible and co-pay, though, so you’re going to have to pay something.

 If you go on vacation, you will need to find a pet sitter for your bird.
 Finding an appropriate pet sitter is often tricky, as most don’t have experience with lorikeets and other birds.
 In many cases, these pet sitters charge quite a bit.

-For birds that need more social stimulation, pet sitting can be pretty expensive.
+For birds that need more social stimulation, pet sitting can be expensive.
 In-home boarding can cost as much as $35 a day, while visits to your home are often less expensive.
 If you’re gone for a few days, you can expect to pay somewhere around $50 to $100.

 We recommend a small emergency fund of $1,000 to help cover these unknowable costs.